 A dual fuel generator is a power source that runs on two fossil fuel options.
 Dual fuel generators can run on either one fuel or a combination of two fuels to achieve optimal efficiency and power output.

 You can use dual fuel generators in various situations without worrying about running out of fuel.
 A dual fuel generator might be a backup power lifesaver if you live in an area prone to power outages.
-It’s also crucial equipment if you live somewhere remote or prone to natural disasters, where your access to gasoline or diesel can be at risk.
+It’s also crucial equipment if you live somewhere remote or prone to natural disasters, where your access to petrol or diesel can be at risk.

 You can’t run dual fuel generators indoors since they produce toxic emissions like carbon monoxide.
 You’ll need to store and run any fossil fuel-powered generator outside in a sheltered location and run cables to your house to supply electrical power.

 Dual fuel units don’t rely on a single fuel source, making them more flexible and reliable than single-fuel generators.
-The dual fuel function lets you maximize fuel efficiency by switching between fuels based on various conditions and prolonging your runtime.
+The dual fuel function lets you maximise fuel efficiency by switching between fuels based on various conditions and prolonging your runtime.
 As a bonus, a dual fuel generator that uses propane as one of its fuel types reduces carbon emissions and particulate pollution.
-Propane burns much cleaner than gas or diesel.
+Propane burns much cleaner than petrol or diesel.

 What to Consider Before Buying a Dual Fuel Generator

 When searching for a dual fuel generator, it’s easy to become overwhelmed by all the different options.
 Take the time to research and consider your needs.
 Use the factors below to find the perfect generator for your home.

 First, you’ll need to estimate your energy consumption.
 You can determine your household’s daily energy requirements by calculating the wattage of all the devices and appliances you want to power.
 You’ll want to consider the peak (surge) power consumption and the continuous power consumption.